garwin00/LectureNotes/ixd102-wk1-lecturenotes.md

 Intro To Communication Design - Week 1
 ======================================

-Gaining a solid knowledge of Design history.
+This module = gaining a solid knowledge of design history.

 General Notes
 -------------

-+ Johnathan Ive - Turned Apple around, inspired by Dieter Rams.
++ Jony Ive - Turned Apple around, inspired by Dieter Rams.
 + Don't be afraid to make mistakes.
 + Flat design isn't a new thing.